Declan-Stockdale-Garbutt/streamlit_whs_new/README.md

 ### Online
-The app has been deloyed in the streamlit app here https://declan-stockdale-streamlit-whs-new-streamlit-app-muwg9c.streamlitapp.com
+The app has been deloyed in the streamlit cloud here https://declan-stockdale-streamlit-whs-new-streamlit-app-muwg9c.streamlitapp.com
 It is fully functional online however it takes additional time to load pages and run certain functionalities of the app.